A pot

 Health care should be in a marketplace.

-A market where buyers and sellers can meet and do business.
+sellers can meet and do business.

 We need a market square where each of us can go to buy and sell health services.